zeph-yr/JDFixer/README.md

 ## About
 This is my first time writing a mod.
 I made it for my own needs but friends thought it useful so I think it would be beneficial to share it.
 I hope others find this useful.
 I welcome feedback and suggestions :)

+## Support and Donate
+Love JDFixer and would wish to show your support?
+[Become a patron](https://www.patreon.com/xeph_yr) and get your name featured on the Supporters panel in-game!

 ## Credits
 Thanks @Shurdoof for autoupdate!